lemattma/rate-limiter-log-monitor/README.md

 | Unknown extra fields | ignored |

-The `""` client bucket is annotated in the output so a reader does not mistake it for one real client.
-It still counts toward detection: if a producer is dropping client IDs at volume, that bucket *should* look alarming.
+The `""` client bucket is annotated in the output so a reader does not mistake it for one real client, and it is **excluded from threshold derivation and from violations**.
+It aggregates every producer that dropped the field, so its peak is the combined traffic of arbitrarily many unrelated clients: left in the population it is a systematically high sample that pulls the median up and makes the detector *less* sensitive, and a violation naming `""` names nobody to investigate.

+A producer dropping client IDs at volume is still worth knowing about — but it is an **ingestion** finding, and the report already has the right home for it.
+It surfaces as the `unattributed_traffic` warning, pointing at the `missing_client_id` / `empty_client_id` repair counters.

 ### Timestamps are normalised by hand, deliberately